#1 Global Leader in Data Resilience

 • For each Veeam.Backup.Manager.exe and VeeamAgent.exe that is running:

-• Write to a log file the command line that was used to start that process, which is useful for correlating process to task GUID.
+• Write to a log file the command line used to start that process, which helps correlate each process to a task GUID.

 • Create a process dump file.